veltzer/demos-bd-splunk/exercises/advanced/03/exercise.md

 # Geo

-Present the access_combind.log file as a geo map with the color of each country represnting the number of events from that country.
+Present the access_combined.log file as a geo map with the color of each country representing the number of events from that country.